Default Singles and Open Room Spaces

 2. In other cases, students who seek room changes during the academic year may choose a specific room without finding it necessary to meet beforehand.

-3. The College will have a number of transfer students join our community for next semester.
+3. The College will have a number of transfer students join our community between semesters.
 It is possible that if residents head into the semester break without a roommate, they will have one when they return in the spring.

 Protocol for Receiving a New Roommate